damirlj/modern_cpp_tutorials/README.md

         …
     };
 ```
-Appealing characteristic of std::tuple, is that it's fixed-size heterogenous data structure – it can hold different data types.
+Appealing characteristic of _std::tuple_, is that it's fixed-size heterogenous data structure – it can hold different data types.
 We can write a generic class, with variadic number of parameters, stored into tuple as lvalue references.
 To do that, we use *std::tie()* call

 ```c++